Alcaro/misctoys/zeus.md

 If you raid too much, the victim will run out of the resource, and you can't choose that plunder (Any always works; if all resources are exhausted and you pick that, their packs will be overloaded with one single drachma <https://redd.it/ownzkg>).
 However, there's a glitch here too - if you choose the same resource many times, it will often be preselected and functional for your next raiding party, even if that resource can't be selected normally.
 It's also perfectly fine to send twenty raiding parties at once; they'll return with 40 years' worth of export, and the victim's resource stocks will replenish in just a few years.

 A related glitch is that demanding anything from a rival will always fail, no matter what the manual says about whose military is bigger.
+(If your favor is high enough, it'll turn to request, which works.)

 Difficulty
 ----------